Sunday, November 23, 2008

 tasya vaisnava-bhava-rahityenavaisnavataya avaisnavopadistenety adi-vacana-visayatvac ca

-“If one is devoid of the vaisnava qualities, he is to be considered a non-vaisnava.”
+“If one is devoid of Vaisnava qualities, he is to be considered a non-Vaisnava.”

 'sadhu-sanga', ‘sadhu-sanga' -- sarva-sastre kaya